CRATETV/crate-tv-app/README.md

 -   `SQUARE_APPLICATION_ID`: Your Square Application ID (public).
 -   `SQUARE_LOCATION_ID`: Your Square Location ID (public).
 -   `SQUARE_ACCESS_TOKEN`: Your Square Access Token (this is a secret and should be kept private).

+**Required for File Uploads:**
+You need an AWS account and an S3 bucket to use the file uploader in the admin panel.
+The bucket must have public read access enabled and CORS configured to allow PUT requests from your website's domain.
+-   `AWS_ACCESS_KEY_ID`: Your AWS IAM user's access key ID.
+-   `AWS_SECRET_ACCESS_KEY`: Your AWS IAM user's secret access key.
+-   `AWS_S3_REGION`: The region of your S3 bucket (e.g., `us-east-1`).
+-   `AWS_S3_BUCKET_NAME`: The name of your S3 bucket.

 ### 2. Deploy to Vercel
 The simplest way to get started is to deploy this repository directly to Vercel.